 The time it takes to process a document depends on multiple factors, such as its length and the prevalence of its topic online.
 Generally, you can assume that your report will be finished within 10 minutes.
 However, during peak hours with very high server load, it may take a bit longer to process your documents.
 We apologize in advance and ask that you check back the next day.
 If by then your upload and analysis are still not finished, please contact us immediately.

 You can either view your plagiarism reports directly with a browser, or you can download them as .pdf files.
 The MS Word docx report is particularly useful, since plagiarism findings are annotated directly within the Word document.

 1. Make sure you use the right login:

 - Username and password if you created an account

 - Go here and click on Request a new password.

 - You will get an email with your new password.

-- Make sure to change your password into something you can remember (in your account settings).
+- Make sure to change your password (in your account settings) to something you can remember.

-PlagScan allows you to create several organization users at the same time.
-If you have a user table in digital form, you can upload it via a table file (.csv, .xls, .xlsx, .ods from MS Excel and other spreadsheet programs).
+PlagScan allows you to create multiple organizational users at the same time.
+If you have a user table in digital form, you can upload it via a table file (.csv, .xls, .xlsx, .ods from MS Excel or another spreadsheet program).

-Organization users can create assignments with deadlines and generate a submission code.
+Organizational users can create assignments with deadlines and generate a submission code.
 With this code, third parties can upload their documents directly through the plagiarism portal to the user account.
-The organization user is then able to label the documents uploaded with a specific code to keep track of the uploads.
+The organizational user is then able to flag the documents uploaded with that particular code in order to keep track of them.